 Student Wellness

 Portsmouth Abbey School places the health, safety, and spiritual wellness of its students before any other priority.
-If our children are the heirs to God’s Kingdom - as Christ tells us they are - then our stewardship of their education requires vigilant awareness, clear-eyed understanding, and relentless compassion.
+If our children are the heirs to God’s Kingdom — as Christ tells us they are — then our stewardship of their education requires vigilant awareness, clear-eyed understanding and relentless compassion.

-Our dedicated Infirmary staff keeps abreast of new developments in child health and psychology and regularly shares its findings with a senior faculty advisory board.
+Our dedicated Infirmary staff keeps informed of new developments in child health and psychology and regularly shares its findings with a senior faculty advisory board.
 They also present to the faculty at large once every term.
 The School has a physician on call seven days a week and two mental health counselors whose services can be scheduled through the Infirmary three days a week.

 Students at Portsmouth Abbey School are surrounded by caring adults, whether they’re in the classroom, on the athletic field, onstage, or in the house.
 Every student meets weekly with four to six classmates and a faculty advisor to discuss any issues related to their mental, emotional, or spiritual wellbeing.
 These faculty members creatively support the academic, athletic, artistic, and social success of their advisees throughout their Abbey tenure.
 Additionally, each student has three house parents in his or her residential house.
 These house parents oversee study hall, lead evening prayers, and cultivate camaraderie amongst residents of the house.
 They also appoint Prefects, Sixth-Formers who liaise between students and house parents, and aid in maintaining the discipline and togetherness that makes a healthy house community.